keiranlovett/keiranlovett/README.md

 </p>

 ### Want to know more...?
-- 🔭 I work at Shadow Factory, making software and games for all ranges of experiences
+- 🔭 I work at Ubisoft, helping teams to empower the games we make.
 - 🌱 I’m currently learning Swift, and have even showcased some work at Today At Apple
-- 👯 I’m looking to collaborate on GAMES, with 10 years game dev experience.
+- 👯 ~I’m looking to collaborate on GAMES, with 10 years game dev experience.~
 - 💬 Ask me about favourite Halo game
-- 📫 How to reach me: keiran@shadowfactory.io / keiranlovett
+- 📫 How to reach me: keiranlovett (twitter)
 - 😄 Pronouns: He/Him